ghga-de/ghga-metadata-schema/docs/schema_markdown/disease_or_healthy.md

 # Slot: disease_or_healthy

-Whether a condition corresponds to a disease or a healthy state.
+Whether a Condition corresponds to a disease or a healthy state.

 URI: [GHGA:disease_or_healthy](https://w3id.org/GHGA/disease_or_healthy)